opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 |function_editor_iExpon|

-When the interpolation is exponential the curve segment turns to a curve that continually becomes steeper, because of that, the higher the frame, the faster the related value grows.
+When the interpolation is **Exponential** the curve segment turns to a curve that continually becomes steeper, because of that, the higher the frame, the faster the related value grows.
 Only positive values are significant for this interpolation.

-.. tip:: **To set an exponential interpolation:**
+.. tip:: **To set an Exponential interpolation:**

     Do one of the following:

-    - Choose Exponential from the dropdown menu available in the interpolation area of the function editor and click the Apply button.
+    - Choose **Exponential** from the dropdown menu available in the Interpolation area of the Function Editor and click the **Apply** button.

-    - Right-click the curve you want to set the transformation for, and choose Exponential Interpolation from the menu that opens.
+    - Right-click the curve segment you want to set the transformation for, and choose **Exponential Interpolation** from the menu that opens.

 .. _using_interpolations_based_on_expressions: